Sengkang: Sengkang Town Centre

 There are four major building complexes within the Sengkang Town Centre.

 Compass Heights

 Compass Heights is a private condominium complex that is integrated with public transportation facilities in its surroundings.

 Sengkang Interchange

 Sengkang Interchange, located in the centre of the town, consists of the Sengkang Bus Interchange and the Sengkang MRT/LRT station.

 Compass One

-Compass One, formerly known as Compass Point is Singapore's first thematic suburban shopping centre based on the theme of learning.
+Compass One, formerly known as Compass Point, is Singapore's first thematic suburban shopping centre based on the theme of learning, resulting in the inclusion of a public library.
 The Compass Point Shopping Centre was constructed at a cost of S$230 million.
 The shopping mall started operations in August 2002.
-The only other shopping mall that predated Compass One is Rivervale Plaza, which were initially built off an open-bazaar concept with a wet market till its renovation transforming it into an official shopping mall in 2013.
+The only other shopping mall predating Compass One in Sengkang is Rivervale Plaza, which was initially built with an open-bazaar concept with a wet market until its renovation in 2013, transforming it into an official shopping mall.
+Compass One also is connected to the Sengkang MRT Station.

 Sengkang Community Hub

 Sengkang Community Hub, and its community club and neighbourhood police centre, were officially opened by Teo Chee Hean, Minister for Defence and Member of Parliament for Pasir Ris-Punggol Group Representation Constituency, on 10 December 2005.
 Some of the facilities that it houses are the KK Women's Clinic @ Sengkang, Sengkang Central Constituency Office, Sengkang Neighbourhood Police Centre, Sengkang Community Club, and the Sengkang Branch of Singapore Post Office.